 Therefore in a surprising twist, the United States went from being attacked by the Japanese to attacking the Axis powers in Europe in only a matter of days.
 This has led some to speculate that President Roosevelt somehow orchestrated or welcomed the attack on Pearl Harbor as a way to allow the United States to slip into the war in Europe.
 However, there were many signs that the United States’ entry into the war in Europe may have been inevitable regardless of the events at Pearl Harbor.

-Much of Hitler’s rationale for carrying out his war and anti-Semitism came about due to the repercussions of World War I. An Austrian by birth, Hitler had served in the German Army in World War I. According to reports, he was utterly devastated when Germany was defeated.
-So much so in fact, that he never fully recovered from the embarrassment.
-He began to blame Jews, Communism, and Western meddling for the despair that had befallen Germany.
+Much of Hitler’s rationale for carrying out his war and anti-Semitism came about due to the repercussions of World War I. Austrian by birth, Hitler had served in the German army in World War I. According to reports, he was utterly devastated when Germany was defeated.
+So much in fact, that he never fully recovered from the embarrassment.
+In turn, he began to blame Jews, Communism, and Western meddling for the despair that had befallen Germany.
 Determined to see the nation restored to her previous glory, Hitler soon joined a growing movement called the National Socialist German Workers Party or Nazi Party.

 The party came to see the Treaty of Versailles, the agreement that ended World War I, as responsible for the destruction of German pride and success.
 The Treaty of Versailles had been predominantly constructed by the Allied nations of the English, French, and the United States.
 The treaty was designed in such a matter that Germany would be punished severely for its role in World War I, yet it should be lenient enough to allow Germany to resist the communist movement that was underway in the USSR.